 Ah this all time classic question.
 Look.
 One may have a family.
 One may be blessed to have a home, have food and have more stuff than someone necessarily would.
 But how about the thoughts in the brain?
 Those exist in life too.
 And they’re bothering their victim most of the time.
 The thoughts of screwing up, the thoughts of trauma, the thoughts of certain happenings all around.
 Those might not be visible, but they are alive and kicking in the brain.

 5. “Lighten up!”

 Tried.
 Really did.
 Easier said than done.
 Imagine me telling you that as you try to glue your mum’s favourite display item back up after you broke it.
 It’s not a nice feeling inside, and it’s not easy to lighten up.
 As much as you want someone to cheer up, it just isn’t that easy.

 If you don’t know how to sound encouraging, just be there.
 Lend your shoulder.
 Give a hug.
 Ask what you can do to help.
 Offer a snack.
 Small gestures like such already mean so much.
 If you can’t or don’t understand how a person with a mental disorder feels, just offer your compassion.
 Overall, just be nice to everyone around you because you don’t know what their mind is making them go through.
 I’m hoping the best for everyone, for all those who are suffering, and for all those who are watching someone experience one of life’s toughest enemies.

-Should you need/want help, my Email and my Open Kakao are very much open.
+Should you need/want help, my Email is very much open.
 I know we aren’t the closest of friends, but this is mental health that we are talking about.
 If you are comfortable enough with coming forward, I am open and available to gladly give you all the company that you need.